roberd13/tableau-dse6-demo/README.md

 * Download the demo data to your DSE node from https://github.com/roberd13/DSE-Spark-with-Tableau/tree/master/DemoData
   * Run the cqlscript.sh script to create schemas and load the data.
 A Keyspace named **killr_video** with 2 tables **videos** and **videos_by_actor** will be created.

-## Now we have all of that out of the way Lets connect Tableau to DSE and have some fun
+## Now lets Create a Connection to DSE in Tableau

 * First we need to find the ip address of your spark master by running on your DSE node `dsetool status`